asksven/azure-simianarmy/SecurityMonkey/README.md

 - `RunMode`       : (default) 0 is passive, 1 is agressive
 - `SlackURL`      : can be empty, in that case nothing will get sent to slack.
 We use this implementation: https://github.com/asksven/azure-functions-slack-bot
 - `SlackChannel`  : can be empty, default will be used in that case
+- `FF_Certs`      : a feature flag (default) 1 is checking, can be disabled by setting it to 0

 SecurityMonkey can be run from the command-line but also as an Azure App WebJob.